The best omnichannel strategy for your Shopify store

-This blog is all about the gas that will drive your sales and accelerate your growth - omnichannel retargeting.
-We’ll start with a quick discussion of why an omnichannel approach is so important, then we’ll go through step-by-step how to get your retargeting set up and your omnichannel strategy optimized.
+This blog is all about the gas that will drive your sales and accelerate your growth with omnichannel retargeting strategy.

 To put this another way, you can impact 50% of your sales through retargeting - sending emails, SMSs, or push notifications after a first visit to your site.
 That’s because 50% of your site visitors aren’t going to make a purchase straight away.

-For stores selling more expensive items, this is even more important, because customers will typically take longer over a high-value purchase.
+For Shopify stores that selling unique or highly expensive items, this is even more important, because customers will typically take longer over a high-value purchase.